natallzl/data310/Project3.md

 <img src="zambia_lr_lusaka.png" alt="drawing" width="700"/>

-Finally, I caluclated the **Mean Square Error**, and plotted the **Mean Square Error, Mean Absolute Error,** and **Root Mean Squared Error** for the predicted vs actual population values.
+Finally, I calculated the **Mean Square Error**, and plotted the **Mean Square Error, Mean Absolute Error,** and **Root Mean Squared Error** for the predicted vs actual population values.
 As seen below, error tends to be higher in the more highly populated areas of Zambia.

 Mean Square Error: 404,314.9